Ye1203/Lamian_shinyapp/README.md

 ## Contact

-For any questions or issues, please feel free to open an issue in this repository or contact the maintainer.
+For any questions or issues, please feel free to open an issue in this repository or contact Bingtian Ye (btye@bu.edu or biangtian@icloud.com).

 ---

-**Note:** Make sure to use this modified version of Lamian to avoid runtime errors and take advantage of the enhanced stability and visualization features.